madhukumarseshadri/talkweb3/README.md

 Lot more can be done.

-* Talkweb can be made capable to handling css style querying of html elements like document.queryselector()
+* Talkweb can be made capable to handling css style querying of html elements like document.queryselector() or jquery's $().

 Testing

-* Packages are not tested for Windows and developed on Mac OS X
+* Packages are not tested for Windows and developed on Mac OS X. It should work on windows, there can some path issues, if found raise an issue in github.
+I don't have a windows setup to work on.
-* Package is not tested for internatiionalization